 Institutional Work-Study (IWS) is for students who are not eligible for the Federal Work-Study program, including international students.

 How Do I Apply?

-Any student interested in working on campus through the Work Study Program must submit an Application for Work Study to Financial Aid.
-Applications can be downloaded via the link below or students can visit the Financial Aid Office.
+Any student interested in working on campus through the Work Study Program must submit an Application for Work Study to the Work Study office.
+Applications can be filled out via the link below or students can visit the Financial Aid Office.

-Applications for the Work Study Program are processed through the Financial Aid office and are then forwarded to Human Resources.
-All applications submitted remain on file and the information is forwarded to departments as jobs become available.
+For additional information, contact Elise Gibson at email@example.com.
+The Workstudy office is located in the Aaron Bldg, Suite 200-C. All applications submitted remain on file and the information is forwarded to departments as jobs become available.
 Student work study jobs on campus are subject to availability and are not guaranteed.

 All F-1 student employees may begin working provided that the student has met all I-9 requirements.
 International students must obtain a Social Security number in order to stay employed.
 To obtain a social security card, the international student must be hired in a department.
 The student must go to the Human Resources office for a letter to take to the Social Security Administration office indicating the department supervisor’s name and the signature of the Director of Human Resources.
 In order to complete the Student Employment Hiring process, International student employees must provide either a receipt of application for a Social Security card or the actual Social Security card within 10 business days of the start of employment.